$0 Northwest Territories Foster Care Quick-Start Checklist

 • The placement of Dene children is increasingly subject to community-level input even where a formal Indigenous law has not yet been passed

-• Case workers are required to consult with Indigenous Governing Bodies before finalizing long-term care plans
+• Case workers may need to involve the applicable Indigenous Governing Body before finalizing long-term care plans; ask which consultation process applies

 • Priority for placement with extended family (kinship care) is reinforced by both territorial law and emerging Indigenous governance frameworks